Order now Gran Turismo GT Sport PS4 Game (PSVR Compatible) from ozgameshop.com

 Much like the cosmic ballet of a solar eclipse, the true majesty of Star Trek: Bridge Crew occurs only in the rarest conditions.
 You need three mates to be online for about five hours, and everybody needs to have two Move controllers and a PSVR headset.
 As if that isn't wasn't too hard an ask already, you'll also need your prospective crew to not be idiots, because Bridge Crew doesn't suffer inept newbies who can't function as Captain, Helm, Tactical and Engineer – asynchronous parts of a whole.
 (Note: you can use public matchmaking online, but why would you?)

 I've consumed this as it was originally intended, and there's not a multiplayer experience like it (plus, with its mission generator, the party need never end).
 It didn't matter that I only had a cursory knowledge of JJ's reboots; Bridge Crew had me live-roleplaying like Kirk in no time.
 Forget about the solo play with iffy AI and a flawed system of crew member body-swapping.
 You need real people in that bridge with you, barking orders, torpedoing Klingons off your starboard bow, managing power systems to beam people aboard, or keeping you silent for intense stealth runs.
 If you can fulfill its steep requirements, I say boldly go without delay.
+Explore a largely uncharted sector of space known as The Trench and make strategic decisions and coordinate actions with your crew to fulfil your mission, today!

 Click to order Star Trek: Bridge Crew from ozgameshop.com